intelligent-username/Similarity-Metrics/README.md

 - Concretely speaking,
   If $p = 2$, that is like drawing a circle around one point and having the other point land on the circumference.
 This represents the most efficient possible path.
-  If $p=3$, then we draw amore 'squarish' 'radius', representing a more inefficient path between the two points (not a single, straight line).
-This helps account for
+  If $p=3$, then we draw a more 'squarish' 'radius'.

 - As $p$ increases, contours start squaring off along the axes.
 In 2D: circle becomes squarish with rounded corners; in nD, a hypercube-like shape